chazkondo/meal-planner/README.md

 # Personal Meal Planner App

-This project is a simple weekly meal planning application.
+This [project](https://infinite-plains-09580.herokuapp.com) (current iteration) is a simple weekly meal planning application.

 ## How To Get Started